How to improve customer service with Conversational AI: Balancing efficiency and experience

 With these efficiencies in place, care leaders can turn their eye toward turning their contact center into a revenue driver for their business.
 With a combination of bot and agent support, the opportunities for upsells, additional products, renewals, and other revenue-driving opportunities vastly multiply.
 Not to mention, 77% of consumers are more likely to make a purchase if they could browse or get answers over messaging.

-<blog-number>Challenge 2:<blog-number> Scaling without sacrificing experience
+Challenge 2: Scaling without sacrificing experience

 As we see with the IVR example, sometimes attempts at creating efficiencies can end up driving a wedge between customers and brands.
 Many brands will actually create poorer customer experiences in their efforts to serve more customers.
 Expanding your agents’ reach is a great start to scaling your operation in a way that doesn’t sacrifice experience.
 But realistically, even if your agents are taking on 10+ concurrent conversations, you’ll need to enlist the help of AI chatbots to really unlock scale and improve customer service.
 Fully automate FAQs, order status, account support, and other routine inquiries so that your agents are free for more complex queries.